MatheusPMello/portfolio-rebalancer/README.md

 # Portfolio Rebalancer

-A full-stack web application using React, Node.js, and PostgreSQL to help investors track and rebalance their portfolios.
+A backend API using Node.js, Express, and PostgreSQL to help investors track and rebalance their portfolios.

 ## ✨ Features